 I like these and they tend to have a great light spread.

-Unfortunately, depending on the socket they are screwing into, it can be suboptimal for the bulbs leading to quicker burn out than they are rated for.
+Unfortunately, depending on the socket they are screwed into, it can be suboptimal for the bulbs.
+This could lead to a quicker burnout than they are rated for.

 3. Remember That Kelvin Ratings are a Marketing Gimmick

 Not all LEDs produce the same type of light.

 In layman’s terms, CCT is an artificially unified system that all lighting manufacturers agreed on in regards to light color.

 See, when a black body burns at a certain temperature it emits a certain color of light.

 High burning temperatures produce blue, whereas lower temperatures lean more toward red.

 It has been established that defined temperatures on the Kelvin scale correspond to defined colors.